GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     with very large resource files and complains of a lack of heap space.
 If you run into this problem then try increasing the the number of resource files generated.

+.. cmdoption:: --source-dir

+    .. versionadded:: 1.2

+    When used with the :option:`build` action this specifies the name of the directory containing the Python source code.
+It overrides any value specified in the project file.

+.. cmdoption:: --standard-library-directory

+    .. versionadded:: 1.2

+    When used with the :option:`build` action this specifies the name of the directory containing the target Python interpreter's standard library.
+It overrides any value specified in the project file.

 .. cmdoption:: --target TARGET